 Yangon was an afterthought in my Myanmar itinerary.
 If not for the gloriously golden Shwedagon Pagoda, the former capital couldn’t rival the historical treasures of Bagan and Mandalay.
 As an urban center, it fell behind the popularity of other cities in Indochina.
 So what made me sit through an eight-hour overnight bus ride from Central Myanmar to Yangon?
 Simply because it had Shwedagon.
 In that quick visit, Yangon managed to charm my ignorant judgment away.

 Jo and I stopped by Mahagandhayon Monastery in Amarapura, former royal capital, to watch monks line up for lunch.
 The experience was strangely calming.
 At 10:30 AM, the novices were being served what would be their last meal of the day.
-Hundreds, if not a thousand, of young monks, some still children, bearing black bowls formed snaking lines on the street under tall tamarind trees in utter silence.
+Hundreds, if not a thousand, of young monks, some still children, bearing black bowls formed snaking lines under tall tamarind trees in utter silence.
 They were mostly oblivious to the handful of tourists like me at the sidewalk taking their photos.

 A midnight arrival in a foreign city left no elbow room for screw-ups.
 Six hours after setting off from Mandalay, the bus conductor assured us of a hotel drop-off.
 We heaved a sigh of relief and gratitude as it was a dark and rainy night in Bagan.
 The short but muddy walk from the gate to the lobby was the end of our long journey.
 Or so we thought.
 The lone receptionist at Amata Garden Resort could not find our reservation.
 A mistake was soon made clear.
 We were supposed to be at Ananta Bagan.
 Ananta, not Amata.